 \section{Introduction}

-Decentralized or open collaborative training of large language models (LLMs) has recently gained significant attention as it enables pooling computational resources across multiple geo-distributed participants, thus facilitating training of models that exceed the capacity of any single resource contributor~\cite{ryabinin2020towards,yuan2022decentralized,gandhi2024improving}.
+Decentralized or open collaborative training of large language models (LLMs) has recently gained significant attention as it enables the pooling of computational resources across multiple geo-distributed participants, thus facilitating the training of models that exceed the capacity of any single resource contributor~\cite{ryabinin2020towards,yuan2022decentralized,gandhi2024improving}.
 However, a major barrier to these approaches is network communication: unlike specialized clusters equipped with high-speed interconnects, decentralized settings typically rely on slower networks, severely constraining training efficiency~\cite{wang2022fine,wang2023cocktailsgd}.
-On the other hand, scaling LLM training in state-of-the-art scale necessitates distributed model parallel training --- particularly pipeline parallelism~\cite{huang2019gpipe,narayanan2019pipedream,narayanan2021memory}, which partitions model layers across multiple stages to support training LLMs with billions of parameters.
-Yet, pipeline parallelism inherently requires frequent transmission of activations and their corresponding gradients between adjacent pipeline stages.
-In this paper, we explore \textit{how to effectively compress the communication volume to accommodate pipeline parallelism over slow network links.}
+On the other hand, scaling LLM training in the state-of-the-art scale necessitates distributed parallel training --- particularly pipeline parallelism~\cite{huang2019gpipe,narayanan2019pipedream,narayanan2021memory}, which partitions model layers across multiple stages to support training large-scale models.
+Yet, pipeline parallelism inherently requires frequent transmission of activations and the corresponding gradients between adjacent pipeline stages.
+In this paper, we explore \textit{how to effectively compress the communication volume to accommodate pipeline parallelism over a slow network.}

 Enabling efficient activation compression for pipeline parallelism over slow network connections has significant implications for democratizing large-scale LLM training~\cite{yuan2022decentralized,wang2022fine}.
 Currently, the capability to train state-of-the-art models remains concentrated among institutions equipped with specialized high-performance computing resources.
 Effectively addressing network communication bottlenecks would substantially reduce barriers to participation, allowing a broader array of contributors, including universities, startups, and individuals, to collaboratively train or fine-tune LLMs~\cite{douillard2025streaming}.